 Academic Medicine to Diagnose and Treat Heart Valve Disease

 Our team, led by doctors representing multiple specialties, provides the individualized care you need.
-Our specialists work collaboratively, using best-practice techniques and weekly “valve conferences” to gather multiple opinions to make sure you get the best treatment recommendations.
+Our specialists work collaboratively, using best-practice techniques and weekly "valve conferences" to gather multiple opinions and to make sure you get the best treatment recommendations.
 We have access to the latest diagnostic and imaging capabilities.

 You may need surgery to repair or replace a heart valve, others may need only medications or close monitoring.
 Our heart and vascular experts offer the entire spectrum of care for valvular disease treatment, including nonsurgical options, traditional open surgical procedures and minimally invasive surgery such as transcatheter aortic valve replacement (TAVR) and transcatheter mitral valve replacement (TMVR).

 Because we are part of an academic medical center, our patients have access to treatments not readily available at other institutions.
 We also participate in significant clinical research trials to find new and more effective treatments for heart and vascular disease.

 We offer quick access to full evaluation, including consultations with cardiologists and cardiac surgeons, in one convenient location.
 We plan visits as conveniently as possible for our patients.
 We emphasize patient education and want patients to participate in their treatment decisions.
 Our team also works closely with referring physicians to coordinate consultation, treatment and follow-up care.